shakacode/react_on_rails/README.md

 # Notes:
 1. You can mark the globals to export in one of 2 ways:
    a.
+Recommended: See serverGlobals.jsx:
+      ```javascript
+         import Something from '../Something';
-Use global.Something = Something (see Global.js)
+         global.Something = Something;
+      ```
    b.
 Declare in webpack config file
-2. models/execjs_renderer changes often require a server restart.
+2. If you change the code in lib/react_rails_server_rendering/react_renderer then might require a server restart.
 However, changing the contents of the javascript file don't seem matter, so long as webpack recompiles it.

 # References